kiranma72/abdm-docs/content/3-milestone2/link-care-context/discovery-link.md

 The discovery process occurs when a consent manager sends out a request to the concerned HIP to identify the patient in the HIP system.

 1. As part of the discovery request, the HIP will receive a list of verified identifiers along with name and demographic information, for example, the patient's mobile number, name, gender, year of birth and patient Id.
-2. The matching logic is as depicted in the flowchart below and also in API specifications:
+2. The matching logic is as depicted in the flowchart below and also in API specifications.
 Note: Look for APIs with tag discovery and link

 {{< mermaid >}}